 - Measuring air: The vertical blades of Louver used to measure air are far apart, so water can’t get in.

-KNC Door Louver
+KNC Fire Rated Door Louvers

 The best materials used to make KNC Door Louvers can be designed and made to fit any architectural need.